svaarala/duktape/doc/debugger.rst

 * Stream disconnected.
-This happens on an explicit detach request (i.e. a call to ``duk_debugger_detach()``, a read/write error indicated by the user's transport callbacks, or a message syntax error detected by Duktape.
+This happens on an explicit detach request (i.e. a call to ``duk_debugger_detach()``, a read/write error indicated by the user's transport callbacks, a message syntax error detected by Duktape, or Duktape heap destruction.

 The protocol uses request pipelining, i.e. each peer is allowed to send multiple requests without waiting for replies to previous requests.
 To